suljov/C2/README.md

 ```
 and change the host part in the start.

-plus you can also change the password etc.
+plus you can also change the password and users etc.

 # Paid C2 Frameworks